Sysmon Event ID 1 explained: process creation for DFIR triage

 - Vulnerability scanners mimic offensive process trees during authenticated scans.
 Tag scanner IPs.

-- Citrix / RDS multi-session hosts generate dense process-create traffic that overlaps with attacker patterns.
+- Citrix and RDS multi-session hosts generate dense process-create traffic that overlaps with attacker patterns.
 Filter by source range.

-- Defender / EDR scans run signed Microsoft binaries from unusual paths during on-demand scans.
+- Defender or EDR scans run signed Microsoft binaries from unusual paths during on-demand scans.

 Coverage caveats

 Sysmon only captures what its config tells it to.
-The default config logs nothing; the canonical references are SwiftOnSecurity's sysmon-config and Olaf Hartong's sysmon-modular.
-Without a real config in place, your event 1 records will be sparse, the CommandLine field may be redacted, and Hashes may be missing.
+The default config logs almost nothing.
+The canonical references are SwiftOnSecurity's sysmon-config and Olaf Hartong's sysmon-modular.
+Without a real config in place, your event 1 records will be sparse, CommandLine may be redacted by a <CommandLine onmatch="exclude"> rule, and Hashes may be missing.
 Read the host's Sysmon config alongside its logs.
+The mismatch between what an analyst thinks Sysmon is logging and what it actually logs has cost me hours more than once.